intel/CPU-Manager-for-Kubernetes/docs/architecture.md

 1. The workload is a medium- to long-lived process with inter-arrival times on the order of ones to tens of seconds or greater.

-1. After a workload has started executing, there is no need to dynamically update its CPU assignments.

 1. Machines running workloads explicitly isolated by `cmk` must be guarded against other workloads that _do not_ consult the `cmk` tool chain.